The RDA's 10th Anniversary Events and Activities

 Hamish Holewa

-'RDA for earth and environmental data' community cross-fertilisation workshop
+'RDA for agricultural and environmental data' community cross-fertilisation workshop

 The workshop brings RDA groups and community members together with the wider research data community for a discussion about the future of earth and environmental data.
 Read more about the thematic community cross-fertilisation workshop series to commemorate ‘A Decade of Data: Celebrating 10 Years of the RDA’.